Cosmian/findex-server/documentation/docs/authentication.md

   ResourceServer->>User: Access Granted/Denied
 ```

-> [!NOTE]
+!!! info
-> JWT is a compact, URL-safe means of representing claims to be transferred between two parties.
+    JWT is a compact, URL-safe means of representing claims to be transferred between two parties.
 The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure.
 This enables the claims to be digitally signed or integrity protected with a Message Authentication Code (MAC) and/or encrypted.

 Cosmian CLI is helpful to authenticate with the Findex server using OpenID Connect.

-> [!TIP]
+!!! info
-> The Cosmian CLI realizes this authentication flow using this simple command:
+    The Cosmian CLI realizes this authentication flow using this simple command:
->
-> ```sh
+    ```sh
-> cosmian findex login
+    cosmian findex login
-> ```
+    ```

 ## X509 certificates authentication

 In that case, the Findex server uses PKCS12 certificates to authenticate the user.
 The server requires the client to present a certificate signed by a trusted authority known by itself.
 The server also presents its own certificate to the client, which the client must verify.

-> [!WARNING]
+!!! warning
-> The Findex server must be run with the following arguments:
+    The Findex server must be run with the following arguments:
->
-> For example with Google OAuth2:
+    For example with Google OAuth2:
->
-> ```sh
+    ```sh
-> docker run -p 66688:6668 --name findex-server ghcr.io/cosmian/findex-server:0.1.0 \
+    docker run -p 6668:6668 --name findex-server ghcr.io/cosmian/findex-server:0.1.0 \
->            --https-p12-file=server/certificate.p12 \
+               --https-p12-file=server/certificate.p12 \
->            --https-p12-password=complex_password \
+               --https-p12-password=complex_password \
->            --authority-cert-file=server/ca.crt
+               --authority-cert-file=server/ca.crt
-> ```
+    ```